camicontr/twitter-api-fastapi/README.md

 # Twitter-Api

 ## Introduction
 This application is the final project of the [**Curso de FastAPI: Modularización, Datos Avanzados y Errores**](https://platzi.com/cursos/fastapi-modularizacion-datos/) course of platzi.
-This app simulates the basic functions of twitter as well as adding tweet updates
+This app adds to the tweet updates feature.
+The user and tweet data is stored in a PostgreSQL database, it also has validations and restrictions.

 ## Depedencies
 Dependencies for Docker: